rlabrecque/Steamworks.NET-Docs/installation.md

 title: Installation
 layout: default
 ---
-The Simple instructions to get you up and running with Steamworks.NET!
+The simple instructions to get you up and running with Steamworks.NET!

 **To use _Steamworks.NET_ you must already be a Steamworks developer.**